Azure/fta-architecturalreview/articles/introduction.md

 # Introduction
 This guide is intended to support discussions during the Fast Track for Azure Architectural Guidance sessions.
 The questions being asked  stem from recommended patterns and practices and link back to technical documentation on Azure.com and docs.microsoft.com.

-* NOTE: This framework can be applied in a number of ways, by varying the technical depth of conversation by narrowing or widening the solution scope or reducing the amount of time allocated.
+* NOTE: This framework can be applied in a number of ways, by varying the technical depth of conversation, by varying the balance of business discussion to technical discussion, by narrowing or widening the review scope or increasing / reducing the amount of time allocated.

-If you have a short amount of time, spend less time on the scoping and requirements, and run a very deep solution area discussion - this would be typical of the style of review at the "Architecture Bars" at Ignite / TechSummit.
+If you have a shorter amount of time, spend minimal time on the scoping and requirements but do not omit them completely - this would be typical of the style of review at the "Architecture Bars" at Ignite / TechSummit.

-If you have slightly more time, spend longer on the scoping and requirements to allow a broader, more holistic review of the architecture and patterns and practices (the higher you go the more you are likely to see), this is what we would refer to as an "Architectural Review".
+For an higher level review we need to spend more time on the scoping and requirements to allow a broader, more holistically business focused review of the architecture and patterns and practices in use (the higher you go the more broadly you are likely to see), this is what we would refer to as an "Architectural Review" - we need to talk patterns and practices and the approach should be strategic and business outcome focused, not only technically focused.

-If a "solution review" is required (i.e. of the implementation of a service), then limit the scope to one service area and go deep into it, but beware of going too deeply into one area and doing a different type of review from the one you scope in 'Aim and Confirm objectives of the Review'.
+If a "solution review" is required (i.e. detail on the implementation of a solution), then limit the scope to one or more service areas and go deep into them, but beware of going too deeply into one area and doing a different type of review from the one you scope in 'Aim and Confirm objectives of the Review'.

-The difference between the two styles is that the "Architecture Review" is looking at the holistic service being deployed, whereas the "solution review" is looking at a much deeper dive into one specific aspect of the service (For example - Database Implementation, or Networking).
-But the same guidelines to establish the Rules of Engagement and Scoping / objectives can be applied.
+The difference between the two styles is that the "Architecture Review" is looking holistically at the customer architecture being deployed, as to will it meet the customer requirements and this requires the mindset of an architect, as these architectures will normally cross multiple azure service boundaries, whereas, the "solution review" is looking at a much deeper dive into the designed customer solution in detail (maybe into deployment and configuration details) which requires the mindset, service skills and level of detail of an engineer.

 Whatever type of review you execute, it is extremely important to ensure that you know which type of review you are doing and why before you begin the exercise.
+But similar guidelines to establish scoping and objectives can be applied.

 # Agenda and Stages